-5.4.2.
+5. .2.
 Format Track

-The Format Command is used for initializing the ID and data fields on a particular disk.
-Upon Magaipt of the Format command, the controller generates DRQs for each by a of the interleave table to be written to the buffer.
-Information on logging up an interleave table can be found in Section 7.
-In all cases, the number of bytes transferred to the buffer must correspond to the current sector size.
+Format Command is used for initializing the ID and data fields on a particular disk.
+Upon receipt of the Format command, the controller generates DRQs for each byte of the interleave table to be written to the Information on setting up an interleave table can be found in buffer.
+In all cases, the number of bytes praneterred to the buffer Section 7. must correspond to the current sector size.

-After all data has been sot to the buffer, the Busy bit in the Status register is set.
-The syster of Seek Complete, Ready and Write Fault lines are sampled.
-If an error condition exists, the Aborted Command bit in the Error register is set. the Error bit in the Status register is set. an interrupt is generated and the Busy bit is reset.
+After all data has been set to the buffer, the Busy but in the Status register is set.
+The state of Seek Complete.
+Ready and Write Fault lines are sampled.
+If an error condition exists, the Aborted Command bit - the Error register is set, the Error bit in the Status register is set. an interrupt is generated and the Busy bit is reset.